SpiNNakerManchester/SpiNNer/README.md

 Interactive Wiring Guide
 ------------------------

-An interactive, graphical tool which can guide a user through a predefined list of wiring instructions.
+An interactive, graphical tool which can guide a user through a list of wiring instructions or corrections.

 Features:
 * Cycle through a list of wiring instructions